D9O/crossy/crossy/README.md

       args_tiein: get_phones
       regex: ^[\+]?[(]?[0-9]{3}[)]?[-\s\.]?[0-9]{3}[-\s\.]?[0-9]{4,6}$

-As with string searches, the keys must be kept exactly as shown in the block above.
+As with string searches, the top key (here "FON1") is customizable, but the sub-keys must be kept exactly as shown in the block above.
 Line-by-line, here is how the signature works:

-    FON1: << this value can be anything, as for the string search.
-Short values work nicely due to how neo4j visualizes the data.
+    FON1: << this value can be anything; short values work nicely due to how neo4j visualizes the data.

       description: << same as above.

-      args_tiein: << This is complex and will be skipped for now.
+      args_tiein: << this is more complex and will be skipped for now.

-      regex: << the regex goes here.
-The script reads the value as a raw string so there is no need to escape backslashes.
+      regex: << the regex goes here; the script reads the value as a raw string, so there is no need to escape backslashes.

 The **args_tiein** key is used to link yaml signature patterns to the following command line arguments: